-Up close, though, the local government has done a decent job of delivering on its 1998 plan to build an urban village around the downtown core.
+Up close, though, the local government has done a decent job of delivering on its 1998 plan [no longer available online] to build an urban village around the downtown core.
 The plan is more detailed than most of its counterparts around the region, and more focused on the value of village residential development.

 “Residential neighbourhoods are one of the key foundations of a healthy and dynamic downtown.
 A community that has the fortune of livable and strong neighbourhoods surrounding a core of retail, business, civic and recreation activities creates a stable population for continuing growth and prosperity.”

 The new housing is built around an arts and community centre complex and a diversified business area.
 Much of the commercial architecture is 60s-to-80s schlock; but one of my co-tourists, Dan Burke, remarked that “You don’t see a lot of business turnover in PoCo; it’s very stable.”